drgammelgaard/research/README.md

 # research-year

 Hello world!
 This is my first attempt at creating something usefull for openly sharing.
-In my work as a research year student under Aarhus University, Denmark at Aarhus University Hospital, Denmark, I've been introduced to working in the programming language R.
+In my work as a research year student through Aarhus University, Denmark at Aarhus University Hospital, Denmark, I've been introduced to working in the programming language R.
 During this work I've come accross a few problems apparently unique for the work with data from the Danish medical databases.
 To analyse the data in R I've had to rewrite some commands and to write my own, so I thought that I should share them here for others to take advantage of.
 Nothing fancy, but hopefully you can skip af few steps on your way through data analysis.